smcpeak/factorio-hide-repair-packs/README.md

 ## Performance considerations

 The mod periodically scans for nearby enemies, by default once per second (60 ticks).
-Each scan takes about 50us on a medium size map with the default range, for an amortized cost of about 1 us per tick, although the minimum time just to enter and leave the tick handler (in order to check whether it is time to scan) is about 10 us per tick due to Lua overhead, and thus that is the typical run-time cost.
+Each scan takes about 50us on a medium size map (that is just what I tested; I have not noticed a dependence on map size) with the default range, for an amortized cost of about 1 us per tick.

 The inventory check and transfers are only performed if the enemy scan result (as a boolean) is different from the previous scan.
 Since the